KobayashiComputing/DailyDues/dev_plan.md

 Task items will be objects of the TaskItem class

-TaskItem Objects will have the following states:
+TaskItem Objects will have the following state variable, which will have one of the following states at any given time:
 - Ready: reset from the previous period and ready to start
 - Active: the task item that is currently being done
 - Paused: a task item that has been started during this period, is not currently active, and can be resumed
 - Finished: a sufficient amount of work has been completed during the current period for the task item to be considered done for the current period

 ## Frameworks, Tools, and Libraries